Nitin-Rajasekar/FIFA-ClusterAnalysis/README.md

-The top 50 (rating wise) footballers are chosen for the analysis tokeep the insights more focussed.
+The top 50 (rating wise) footballers are chosen for the analysis to keep the insights more focussed.

 On running our Single-Linkage clustering algorithm with a reasonable threshold, we obtain the following 7 clusters.